Vaccinated pregnant women pass antibodies on to their babies, early research shows - The Boston Globe

 Advertisement

-"Overall, I think the message is good news," said Denise Jamieson, professor and chair of the department of gynecology and obstetrics at Emory University and a member of the American College of Obstetricians and Gynecologists' covid-19 task force.
+“Overall, I think the message is good news,” said Denise Jamieson, professor and chairwoman of the department of gynecology and obstetrics at Emory University and a member of the American College of Obstetricians and Gynecologists’ COVID-19 task force.

 Which, in turn, puts babies an at increased risk, Jamieson added.